SRCF/docs/source/learn/tutorials/wordpress.rst

 Once your ``.zip`` file has finished downloading, we need to get the files from your computer onto the SRCF hosting.
 Unzip the file on your computer and upload the files into ``public_html``, making sure that they're not in a subfolder called ``wordpress``.

 .. note::
-  You can do this more efficiently by uploading the ``.zip`` file and unzipping it using the terminal.
+  You can do this more efficiently by doing ``wget http://wordpress.org/latest`` and extracting the files, e.g. ``tar zxvf wordpress-1.0.2-blakey.tar.gz``.

 5. Configuration and final steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~